-Here’s some tips collected from a range of friends (both men and women) and my own ex-files for making sure your new crush isn’t trying to have two pieces of cake – and eat them both too!
+Here’s some tips collected from a range of friends (both men and women) and my own ex-files – which help you to better know if your new crush is trying to have two pieces of cake – and eat them both too!

 1. They never invite you to dinner in their neighborhood.
 At first this might seem generous, but after a few dates this morphs into dubious behavior.

 2. They prefer to stay at your apartment – giving you lame excuses for why you can’t come to theirs.

 3. They push you to sleep with them very, very quickly.
 (This might be because their paramour is conveniently out of town, and they don’t want to waste the free night’s opportunity.)